Kentico/ems-module-kontent-publishing/README.md

 1. Copy the contents of this repository to the root of your Xperience installation.

-   * You can do that by cloning the repository to a local folder (other than your Xperience folder) and then copying the files over to your Xperience folder.
+   * You can do that by downloading release package or cloning the repository to a local folder (other than your Xperience folder) and then copying the files over to your Xperience folder.

    * Only the files from the following folders are necessary for a proper installation of the module:
      * `/Kentico.KontentPublishing`